-Jiu-Jitsu is one the many Japanese martial arts and combat systems used for self-defense.
+Jiu-Jitsu is one of the many Japanese martial arts and combat systems used for self-defense.
 Practiced weaponless, practitioners can use it to defend against armed attackers as well.

 As with any ancient martial arts form, there are many different techniques and types of moves to attack and defend within Jiu-Jitsu, and understanding these differences is key for someone looking to open a gym and offer Jiu-Jitsu training.

 Given the history and widespread practice of Jiu-Jitsu, it’s only natural for several forms of Jiu-Jitsu to come up, depending on the style of combat, training, location, and uses.
-The core division, however, lies between Brazilian Jiu-Jitsu and Japanese Jiu-Jitsu, which have their core similarities but also differ in interesting ways.
+The core division, however, lies between Brazilian Jiu-Jitsu and Japanese Jiu-Jitsu, which have their core similarities but also differ in interesting ways..

 Brazilian Jiu-Jitsu (BJJ) essentially focuses on techniques and moves that have a foundation in grappling, and are usually practiced on the ground.
-Fighters trained in BJJ typically use strangling, choking, and joint locking techniques to make their opponent surrender in a sport setting, or succumb when they pose a threat to life and safety.
+Fighters trained in BJJ typically use strangling, choking, and joint locking techniques to make their opponent surrender in a sports setting, or succumb when they pose a threat to life and safety.

 Those who practice BJJ use powerful moves to take their opponent to the ground, and aim to establish any kind of dominance through positions that block, defend, and make the opponent surrender.

-One of these unique positions is known as the ‘guard’ and as the name suggests, is a vast term for a bunch of combinations and permutations of moves that involve the practitioner to be on their back.
+One of these unique positions is known as the ‘guard’ and as the name suggests, is a vast term for a bunch of combinations and permutations of moves that involve the practitioner is on their back.
 This move typically uses the force of legs facing defensively towards the opponent and helps with movement, escaping, and making the opponent surrender with a quick flip.

 Their training often includes regular sparring that allows them to reflect on their skills and analyze where and how they need to improve.
 Sparring with partners also allows students to play against a wide range of players, study their fighting styles, and understand how they stand against players of different resilience and build.

-Luckily, because BJJ doesn’t involve all that much striking as it does sparring, most practitioners can train without sustaining serious injuries or worry about rest and recovery time.
+Luckily, because BJJ doesn’t involve all that much striking as it does sparring, most practitioners can train without sustaining serious injuries or worrying about rest and recovery time.
 Health and strength play a huge role in how many injuries you can surpass as a BJJ practitioner, but chances are, you’ll be fine under the right trainer for you.

 BJJ reached global popularity once the Ultimate Fighting Championship was started in 1993 and Royce Gracie defeated 3 opponents from different forms of martial arts through his expertise in BJJ.